reqsh Documentation

 Sending Requests

 The shell supports building complex requests step-by-step.
 Start with the method and path.
+HTTP methods are case-insensitive - GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS are all supported.
+You can also use absolute URLs, no base URL required.
 Add headers on the following lines.
-Leave a blank line to start writing the JSON body.
+Leave a blank line to start writing the body.

 Variables